 The Reset option in Google Chrome disables all extensions/plugins and resets the browser to its original default settings.

-On the Settings screen, expand Advanced tab > select Reset & Clean up tab and click on Restore Settings to their original defaults option.
+On the Settings screen, select Reset Settings tab in the left-pane and click on Restore Settings to their original defaults option in the right-pane.

 On the pop-up, click on the Reset Settings button to confirm.

 After the reset process is completed, open Google Chrome and see if it is now working properly on your computer.

 You can identify the Extension that is causing problems on your device by disabling all extensions and re-enabling them one-by-one.